-We are pleased that you have decided to visit your national park!
+We are pleased that you have decided to visit your National Park!
 As guardians of your park, we want to ensure that you and your students enjoy your visit and have a successful, educational experience.
-Perry's Victory and International Peace Memorial has several education opportunities for your school group.
+Perry's Victory and International Peace Memorial has several educational opportunities for your school group.

-Besides visiting the Visitor Center groups should visit the memorial itself.
-There is however some important things that needs to be known about the memorial before your visit.
-It was built between 1912 and 1915 and is historic structure and not handicap accessible largely.
-Once visitors get inside the memorial rotunda, base of the memorial, they will need to walk up 37 steps to get to the elevator.
+The Visitor Center is a good starting point, but groups should also visit the Memorial Column and the Observation Deck.
+There is however some important things that needs to be known about the Memorial before your visit.
+The column was built between 1912 and 1915 and as an historic structure is not handicap accessible.
+Once visitors get inside the Memorial Rotunda, the base of the Memorial, they need to walk up 37 steps to get to the elevator.
 Halfway up the stairs is a small landing with a bench.
-The elevator will hold 10 people plus the ranger to run the elevator.
+The elevator will hold 10 people plus the Ranger to run the elevator.
 So to get your group to the top and back in a timely manner we suggest you break into groups of 10 (at least one adult and nine students) ahead of time.
-The cost to go up the memorial is $3.00 for adults 16 years of age and older.
-Children 15 years and younger are free.
-As an educational group you can apply for a fee waiver.
-For more information on fee waivers click here.
-It is also important to note there are no restrooms in the memorial.
-The closest restrooms are in the memorial's basement and the Visitor Center.
+The cost to go up to the Memorial's Observation Deck is $10.00 for adults 16 years of age and older.
+Children 15 years and younger are free and must be accompanied by an adult.
+It is also important to note there are no restrooms in the Memorial.
+The closest restrooms are in the Memorial's basement and the park's Visitor Center.

-Rangers are often available to give educational programs on a wide range of topics ranging from the battle, war, peace, nature, and the National Park Service.
+Rangers are often available to give educational programs on a wide range of topics, including the naval battle, war, peace, nature, and the National Park Service.
 These talks can range from 15 minutes to 30 minutes in length.
-One of our most requested programs is our black powder musket demonstrations.
-This program includes a ranger dressed as a soldier or sailor from the War 1812 and gives insight into what it was like to fight in a war 200 years ago.
+One of our most requested programs is our historic small arms, or black powder musket demonstrations.
+A Ranger dressed as a soldier or sailor from the War 1812 gives insight into what it was like to fight in a war over 200 years ago.
 The program concludes literally with a bang when the musket is fired.
 You can request what kind of program you would like, however, all programs are dependent on staffing for the day of your visit so make note of 2nd choice of program if there is one.

 Schedule Your Trip

-To schedule your visit to Perry's Victory and International Peace Memorial, please contact the park's school group coordinator by phone at (419) 285-2184 or by e-mail at email@example.com.
+To schedule your visit to Perry's Victory and International Peace Memorial, please contact the park's school group coordinator by phone at (419) 285-2184 ex 1237 or by e-mail.